DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 \section{Materials and Methods}

 Here we first offer a general overview of the DLCM framework and its multi-layered structure.
 A more formal presentation of the class of models the solver handles is found in \S\ref{sec:framework_formalism} together with a technical development on how surface tension effects are effectively managed in \S\ref{sec:curvature_surfacetension}.
-In \S\ref{sec:implementation_details}, we outline the details of the solver implementation, and in \S\ref{sec:solver_complexity} we discuss the solver's computational complexity under quite general model assumptions.
+In \S\ref{sec:implementation_details}, we outline the details of the solver implementation, and in \S\ref{sec:solver_complexity} we discuss in what sense the modeling is consistent with known physics as well as the resulting solver's computational complexity under quite general model assumptions.